Yoelvis Gomez

 Yoelvis Gomez (born 24 September 1997) is a Cuban professional boxer who currently competes in the middleweight division.

 Amateur career

 Gomez was inspired to box by his father Jose Gomez Mustelier who was also a fighter.
 He had a prolific amateur record of 207 wins and 35 losses.

 Professional career

 Gomez vs Cota

-After needing just 7 rounds to win the first 5 fights of his career Gomez was forced to go the distance for the first time against former contenderJorge Cota.
+After needing just 7 rounds to win the first 5 fights of his career Gomez was forced to go the distance for the first time against former contender Jorge Cota.
 Despite not getting a stoppage Gomez won every round on all three judges scorecards.
 The only good shot Cota landed was on the referee in round four.

 Gomez vs Taylor

 Gomez suffered a huge upset against American Marquis Taylor.
 Despite being a heavy favourite and causing a cut above the eye of Taylor early on, Gomez was dropped in the second round and lost on all three judges scorecards.